Penelope1rose/watson-assistant-demo/README.md

 	![create collection diagram](/images/image5.png)

 - You will be redirected to your Watson Discovery service.
 Click  `Let's get started`  to continue.

+#### Upload documents
+- Scroll down and select `Upload document(s)`.
+- Select
+-